Metalic: Meta-Learning In-Context with Protein Language Models: Experiments

 Results are reported in \Cref{tab:grad}.
 We evaluate in the 128-shot setting.
 Note that Reptile is not applicable in the zero-shot setting, as it requires some data for fine-tuning.
-We observe that without controlling for the amount of computation, \method (15k) performs similarly to Reptile, with a Spearman correlation between Reptile-3-3 and Reptile-3-100.
+We observe that without controlling for the amount of computation, \method (50k) outperforms both Reptile variants.
 We also observe that \method, in conjunction with Reptile (\method-Reptile), outperforms Reptile and \method independently.
 However, the improvement over \method is marginal, and the increased computation (by a factor of 3) is large.
-Controlling for the total number of gradient computations, \method (45k) achieves a Spearman correlation much higher than the combined \method-Reptile.
-Thus, while Reptile can be used in conjunction with \method, it may not be worth the added computation.
+Controlling for the total number of gradient computations, \method (150k) achieves a Spearman correlation comparable to the combined \method-Reptile.
+Thus, Reptile performs poorly in isolation, and, while Reptile can be used with \method, the combination increases implementation complexity with no clear advantage.
 This result is in line with previous work showing that accounting for gradient updates during meta-training (in their case, without in-context learning) can be detrimental when there are a limited number of tasks for meta-training or a limited amount of data for the inner-loop \citep{gao2020modeling, triantafilloumeta}.
 Collectively, this evidence further justifies fine-tuning only after meta-training.